rmorse/babel-plugin-jsx-template-vars/README.md

 Add this transform plugin to babel in your pre-render build to replace your component props to with template strings (tags) such as `{{name}}`- allowing your markup to be processed as a Mustache compatible template.

 ### Workflow
-1. Assumes you already have a React / Preact app with your development / production builds setup already.
+1. Assumes you already have a React / Preact app with your development / production builds setup.
 2. Create an additional build, a **pre-render** - which renders your app, and extracts the rendered html (markup after running your app) into a file so it can be processed later on your server.
 3. **Add this plugin to the pre-render build** to add the Mustache tags to the html output.
 4. Configure by adding `.templateProps` to components that have dynamic data.